Stanley Johnson (writer): Allegations of spousal abuse and inappropriate touching

+Johnson has denied any suggestion of domestic violence.
+In a written statement shown at the end of the 2024 Channel 4 documentary The Rise and Fall of Boris Johnson, his children from his marriage to Fawcett—Boris, Rachel, Leo, and Jo—said: "For the record, we as the four children don't in any way recognise this characterisation of our parents' marriage.
+He was a heroic father (still is) and what we did see first-hand was a huge and unwavering amount of affection between them."

-On 15 November 2021, Caroline Nokes accused Johnson of inappropriately touching her at the Conservative Party conference in Blackpool in 2003.
+On 15 November 2021 Caroline Nokes accused Johnson of inappropriately touching her at the Conservative Party Conference in Blackpool in 2003.
 Johnson said that he had "no recollection of Caroline Nokes at all".
-Following this, journalist Ailbhe Rea accused Johnson of groping her at the 2019 Conservative Party conference.
+Following this, the journalist Ailbhe Rea accused Johnson of groping her at the 2019 Conservative Party Conference.